natancox/stardog-docs/src/blog/content/posts/2011-05-31-stardog-performance-sp2b-benchmark.md

 reporting *any* numbers for 25M SP2B dataset size.
 Note, too, that the y-axis is logarithmic in *milliseconds*.

-With the exception of query Q5a--about which more below--the performance numbers are quite good; the benchmark machine was quite modest (an iMac with 2 i7s using 8GB RAM), a bit under-powered in comparison to the average production machine these days.
+With the exception of query Q5a---about which more below---the performance numbers are quite good; the benchmark machine was quite modest (an iMac with 2 i7s using 8GB RAM), a bit under-powered in comparison to the average production machine these days.

-In particular, note Q7, which Stardog evaluates for 1M dataset in less than 1 second; at 5M in about 5 seconds; and at 25M--which no other RDF database has reported *any* performance numbers--in about 12 seconds.
+In particular, note Q7, which Stardog evaluates for 1M dataset in less than 1 second; at 5M in about 5 seconds; and at 25M---which no other RDF database has reported *any* performance numbers---in about 12 seconds.
 For Q4, at 5M, Stardog completes in 45 seconds.
 The next fastest RDF database, for which SP2B results have been reported, completes Q4 for 1M dataset in 134 seconds.